better-internet/radworks-docs/docs/using-radicle/running-a-seed-node.md

   - `UDP:12345`  - for peer data exchange
   - `TCP:80`     - for the seed node UI

-For this exampple let's assume that we have the public IP address `1.2.3.4` at our disposal and that our router is set up to forward the ports UDP:12345 and TCP:80 to the machine where the seed node will be running.
+For this example, let's assume that we have the public IP address `1.2.3.4` at our disposal and that our router is set up to forward the ports UDP:12345 and TCP:80 to the machine where the seed node will be running.

 While not strictly necessary, it's nice to have a domain name set up for the public IP address as well.
-For our example we'll use this record:
+For this example, we'll use this record:
 `myseed.myorg.com.
 A 1.2.3.4`.

 Now you're ready to start the seed node.
 Let's configure it to listen to ports